Kappla/schedule/README.md

 ## Thursday, March 26
 * 10:00-10:30: Packing up (hosted by Joshua)
 * 10:45-11:15: Employer introduction Q&A: eXXcellent solutions (hosted by Joshua)
-* 14:00-16:00: MacBook returns at mantro office (hosted by Joshua)

 ## Times to be announced
 * Employer introduction & Q&A: KPS (will happen after the camp)